|Page tools: Print Page Print All RSS Search this Product|

 Accident to watercraft causing drowning and submersion (V90)

-87 The number of deaths attributed to suicide for 2013 is expected to increase as data is subject to the revisions process.
-For further information see Explanatory Notes 52-54 and Technical Note Causes of Death Revisions, 2011 and 2012.
+85 The number of deaths attributed to intentional self-harm for 2015 is expected to increase as data is subject to the revisions process.
+For further information, see Explanatory Notes 52-55 and A more timely annual collection: changes to ABS processes (Technical Note) in this publication.
+See also the Causes of Death Revisions, 2012 and 2013 Technical Note in Causes of Death, Australia, 2014 for further details.

-90 Over time, the NCIS has worked with jurisdictions to improve the timeliness and completeness of information flowing from the Coronial systems to the NCIS database.
+88 Over time, the NCIS has worked with jurisdictions to improve the timeliness and completeness of information flowing from the coronial systems to the NCIS database.
 These improvements lead to changes in the information available to ABS coding staff.
-It is therefore important that data users are aware of any significant improvements in the management of coronial data to enable better interpretation of data within, and between reference periods.
+It is therefore important that data users are aware of any significant improvements in the management of coronial data to enable better interpretation of data within, and between, reference periods.

 94 Due to changes in coding rules for ICD-10 in 2007, deaths up to and including the 2006 reference year were assigned a finding of 'Undetermined intent' only where this was the official coronial finding.
 Other deaths where either intent was 'not known' or 'blank' on the NCIS record, were coded with an intent of 'accidental'.
-From 2007, a death is coded to an 'Undetermined intent' code where the NCIS intent field is: 'could not be determined'; 'unlikely to be known'; or 'blank'.
+From 2007, a death is coded to an 'undetermined intent' code where the NCIS intent field is: 'could not be determined'; 'unlikely to be known'; or 'blank'.
 This change to coding practice has resulted in a significant increase in deaths allocated to these codes from the 2006 reference year onwards.
-However, it is important to note that it is expected that the number of deaths attributed to 'Undetermined intent' codes will decrease as revisions of preliminary data are undertaken, see Explanatory Notes 52-54 and Technical Note Causes of Death Revisions, 2011 and 2012.
-It should be noted that where intent is left 'blank' by the coroner a for drug-related death, the death is coded coded to an accident, as per ICD-10 guidelines.
+However, it is important to note that it is expected that the number of deaths attributed to 'undetermined intent' codes will decrease as revisions of preliminary data are undertaken, see Explanatory Notes 52-55 and A More Timely Annual Collection: Changes to ABS Processes (Technical Note) in this publication.
+See also Causes of Death Revisions, 2012 and 2013 (Technical Note) in Causes of Death, Australia, 2014.
+It should be noted that where intent is left 'blank' by the coroner for a drug-related death, the death is coded to an accident, as per ICD-10 guidelines.

 Registration of Outstanding Deaths, Queensland

-95 In November 2010, the Queensland Registrar of Births, Deaths and Marriages advised the ABS of an outstanding deaths registration initiative undertaken by the Registry.
+95 In November 2010, the Queensland Registrar of Births, Deaths and Marriages advised the ABS of an outstanding deaths registration initiative undertaken by the registry.
 This initiative resulted in the November 2010 registration of 374 previously unregistered deaths which occurred between 1992 and 2006 (including a few for which a date of death was unknown).
 Of these, around three-quarters (284) were deaths of Aboriginal and Torres Strait Islander Australians.
-A data adjustment has been made for tables in this publication which include Aboriginal and Torres Strait Islander data for Queensland for 2010.
+A data adjustment is made for tables which include Aboriginal and Torres Strait Islander data for Queensland for 2010.
 For further information refer to Technical Notes, Registration of Outstanding Deaths, Queensland, 2010 in Deaths, Australia, 2010 (cat. no. 3302.0) and Retrospective Deaths by Causes of Death, Queensland, 2010, in Causes of Death, Australia, 2010 (cat. no. 3303.0).

-98 Appendix 1 provides details of the number of live births registered which have been used to calculate the fetal, neonatal and perinatal death rates shown in this publication.
-Appendix 1 also provides data on fetal deaths used in the calculation of fetal and perinatal death rates.
+96 See the 'Data Used in Calculating Death Rates' Appendix for details of the number of live births registered which have been used to calculate the fetal, neonatal and perinatal death rates shown in this publication.
+This Appendix also provides data on fetal deaths used in the calculation of fetal and perinatal death rates.
 These also enable further rates to be calculated.

 CONFIDENTIALISATION OF DATA